Exact Sciences - Undergraduate Programs

 Raymond and Beverly Sackler Faculty of Exact Sciences

-The Faculty of Exact Sciences consists of five major academic units: the School of Chemistry; the School of Computer Science; the School of Physics and Astronomy; the School of Mathematical Sciences; and the Department of Geophysical, Atmospheric and Planetary Sciences.
+The Faculty of Exact Sciences consists of five major academic units: the School of Chemistry; the School of Computer Science; the School of Physics and Astronomy; the School of Mathematical Sciences; and Porter School of the Environment and Earth Sciences.

 The normal duration of the undergraduate program is three years.
 In special cases permission may be granted to extend the period to five years.